Fifth Annual Vermont Brain Bee held at UVM

-The Ninth Annual Neuroscience, Behavior and Health Research Forum wll be held on Friday, January 24th and Saturday, January 25th at UVM's Davis Center.
-Dr. Emanuel DiCicco-Bloom will present the keynote address on Friday evening in the Livak Ballroom.
-On Saturday, UVM faculty and graduate students will present their research during several sessions of platform talks as well as a poster session.
-Please visit http://www.uvm.edu/~vtsfn/NBHForum2014.php for further information, including registration.
+The Ninth Annual Neuroscience, Behavior and Health Research Forum was held on Friday, January 24th and Saturday, January 25th at UVM's Davis Center.
+Over 175 people attended.
+Dr. Emanuel DiCicco-Bloom presented the keynote address, "Autism Spectrum Disorders: Tales from the Mouse", on Friday evening.
+On Saturday, UVM faculty, post-docs, undergraduate and graduate students presented their research during several sessions of platform talks as well as a poster session.
+Please visit http://www.uvm.edu/~vtsfn/NBHForum2014.php for a list of talks and posters.

-The Research Forum is sponsored by the Neuroscience, Behavior and Health Initiative and the Vermont Chapter of the Society for Neuroscience.
-Contact firstname.lastname@example.org with questions.
+The Research Forum was sponsored by the Neuroscience, Behavior and Health Initiative and the Vermont Chapter of the Society for Neuroscience.

 White House launches Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative